-The brief I have chosen and will be working on involves designing for families to encourage interaction between the residents under Derwen’s care and their close ones.
+The brief I have chosen and will be working on involves designing for families to encourage interaction between the Derwen’s residents and their close ones.
 I am looking forward to working on this, as I understand from first hand experience the importance of family relationships during times of illness and hardship, and also the distance that can be caused by age related conditions.
-I have a young brother who grows more reluctant to visit my gran with dementia as her condition grows worse, and so the kinds of things that my group in this project could create and develop would hopefully help other families in similar situations to my own to come back together.
+I have a young brother who grows more reluctant to visit my gran with dementia as her condition grows worse, and so the kinds of things that my group in this project could create and develop would hopefully help other families in similar situations to my own, to come back together.

 After our sessions last week, Wendy asked us to consider what we had taken away with us under three categories: empathy, information and key insights.

 Empathy – I found Neil’s North Wind and Sun workshop an interesting metaphor for interpreting different design approaches.
 It really got me thinking about the way in which designers get the message across in their work, and the importance of considering your audience when designing.